Valle de Bravo with Kids: A 5 Day Itinerary

 He was a very kind man who spoke good English, so we were able to have a nice conversation along the way.

-Hiking with a toddler up La Torre in Valle de Bravo Mexico
+Celine Brewer carries her toddler while hiking up La Torre in Valle de Bravo Mexico.

 We picked up our kids a few times as they were being a bit slow and we didn’t want to hold up our new friend.
 We felt that they’d have been able to hike to the top of La Torre on their own if we hadn’t had this extra time pressure.

-We reached the top of La Torre safe and sound and thanked our new Valle de Bravo friend profusely.
+We reached the top of La Torre safely and thanked our new Valle de Bravo friend.
 We are so lucky to have bumped into him at that precise moment; we didn’t see another soul on the La Torre hiking trail all day.
 He really saved our whole day!

 The Views from the La Torre Hike

-We were very nervous having our kids on the La Torre parasailing launching pad as it had a steep drop-off, but there was a safer viewing area off to the side where we went to eat our lunch.
+We were very nervous having our kids on the La Torre paragliding launch pad as it had a steep drop-off, but there was a safer viewing area off to the side where we went to eat our lunch.

 We were lucky to have a group of people up there taking off for their Valle de Bravo paraglider flights, so we got to watch them take-off.